ChuanYuLai/k8s-notebook/README.md

 - Assigning Pods to Nodes
 - Deploying Stateful Microservices with Filestore
 - Exposing a Service
-- Firewall Rules for pods
 - Health Checks
-- Securing Your Cluster with Network Policies
+- Securing Your Cluster Networking
 - Stateful containers using StatefulSets
 - Windows containers on GKE